 Mexican food in Australia - does it even compare?

 "When I first came to Australia, I could see Mexican food had a place here - supermarkets already had dedicated sections, so there was already a demand.
-However, for the most part it was taco shells and a very Tex-Mex-style of food.
-The salsas were a little bit sweeter and some ingredients such as cumin, were used in everything.
-My early Mexican food experiences here were very different to that of home.
+However, for the most part, it was taco shells and a very Tex-Mex-style of food.
+The salsas were a little bit sweeter and some ingredients such as cumin were used in everything.
+My early Mexican food experiences here were very different from that of home.
 We don’t have taco shells, we have soft tacos and our tacos shells are flat tacos - tostadas."

 When Diana first came to Australia she was asked all the time about Mexican food.
 Was this Mexican food?
 What did she eat back home?
 "It was really hard for me to explain what a soft taco should be.
 How the tortilla has to be warm, it has to be melt-in-your-mouth and blend beautifully with all the flavours that you put into it.
 There was virtually nothing like this in the market nine years ago when I came and that's what I wanted to bring to the table - something you could eat in Mexico but around the corner here in Australia."